Familiar with the movie Villain with Richard Burton? It’s based on the wonderful Burden of Proof by James Barlow.

 The depth comes from the slow build-up of the story, the background to the DI’s life, the portrayal of Dakin and his empire and the way Lissner floats around town, just about making a living from the seedy underbelly of London.

 But that’s not quite all.
 We get the copper’s family life, the crooked politician, the woman who unknowingly becomes the bait for Dakin’s alibi, the greed of the office worker tipping Dakin off about the big wages snatch and the suffering of those on the receiving end of Dakin’s muscle in the aftermath.

 All of that played out against a backdrop of a less-than-swinging London.
-Yes, Vic has some great suits on in the movie, but details like that don’t really come across in this grittier telling of the tale.
+Yes, Vic has some great suits on in the movie, but details like that don’t really come across in the original and grittier telling of the tale.

 I would happily tell you more but I can’t without giving away the plot (although you might have an inkling from the movie).
 All I can say is that if you like the idea of a 1960s crime novel that doesn’t pull its punches, you should buy into this.
 I’ll add something else.
 If you enjoyed The Long Firm by Jake Arnott, this should be right up your street.

 I would guess that Jake Arnott might well have been familiar with this book before he wrote The Long Firm.
 It really is cut from the same cloth.
 Completely different books for sure, but similar territory covered, albeit some decades later.

 I was going to add that the book is hard to find and that you might need to dig around some secondhand sources.
 If you want the paperback you probably will have to do that, but if you want a digital version, the book has recently been reissued for the Kindle.
 You can read it for free on Amazon Unlimited too.